JackLiu56/MailboxApp/README.md

      MainActivity: Proceed to this page when login success.
 This page also fetches FetchMailFragment and SendMailFragment.

-4. Our understanding about MVVM (Correct me if I am wrong):
+4. Our understanding about MVVM:

 a)    Introduction to MVVM

 MVVM is a software architectural pattern that helps organize code.
 It has 3 components: Model, View, and ViewModel.

 Generally speaking, Model holds the data.
 View holds the formatted data, such as structure, layout, appearance, etc., and delegates everything to the Model.
 ViewModel links between Model and View and makes things pretty.